-1. Reinstall the oil drain plug with a new sealing washer, and tighten it to the specified torque:
+1. Reinstall the oil drain bolt with the new sealing washer and tighten it to the specified torque:

 Over tightening of the drain plug can lead to engine thread damage.

 2. Fill the crankcase with the recommended grade oil approximately: